 An employee must prove that his or her employer took some adverse action against them because of one of the above listed nine reasons.
 “Adverse employment action” includes, but is not limited to discharge or termination of employment, failure to hire, failure to promote, demoted them, or refusal to train.
 Michigan employees may have rights under federal employment discrimination laws.
-Lean more about you rights under the federal employment discrimination laws here.
-Contact Brian J Graber LLC, a Michigan employment discrimination lawyer at (312) 291-4648 or (574) 203-2700 or by email to learn more about your rights to be free from employment discrimination under Michigan and federal law.
+Learn more about your rights under the federal employment discrimination laws here.
+Contact BRIAN J GRABER LLC, a Michigan employment discrimination lawyer at (269) 216-4014, or by email to learn more about your rights to be free from employment discrimination under Michigan and federal law.

 Treat an individual affected by pregnancy, childbirth, or a related medical condition differently for any employment-related purpose from another individual who is not so affected but similar in ability or inability to work, without regard to the source of any condition affecting the other individual’s ability or inability to work.
 For the purposes of this subdivision, a medical condition related to pregnancy or childbirth does not include nontherapeutic abortion not intended to save the life of another.MCL 37.2202(1)(d)

 The Elliott-Larsen Civil Rights Act defines discrimination because of sex to include sexual harassment as follows: